-8.3.9 peer channel update
+9.3.9 peer channel update

 '''

 Signs and sends the supplied configtx update file to the channel.
 Requires '-f', '-o',

-\leftrightarrow '-c'.

 Usage:

 peer channel update [flags]

-Flags:

 -c, --channelID string In case of a newChain command, the channel ID to create.

-\rightarrowIt must be all lower case, less than 250 characters long and match the regular
+→It must be all lower case, less than 250 characters long and match the regular.

-→expression: [a-z][a-z0-9.-]
+\rightarrowexpression: [a-z][a-z0-9.-]

 -f, --file string

 Configuration transaction file generated by a tool such as

-\hookrightarrow configtxgen for submitting to orderer
+→configtxgen for submitting to orderer

--h, --help

 help for update

 Global Flags:

 --cafile string

-Path to file containing PEM-encoded,
+Path to file containing PEM-encoded

 →trusted certificate(s) for the ordering endpoint

+--certfile string

 Path to file containing PEM-encoded X509

---certfile string

--public key to use for mutual TLS communication with the orderer endpoint
+→public key to use for mutual TLS communication with the orderer endpoint

 --clientauth

 Use mutual TLS when communicating with

 →the orderer endpoint

 --connTimeout duration

 Timeout for client to connect (default 3s)

+--keyfile string

 Path to file containing PEM-encoded

---keyfile string

--private key to use for mutual TLS communication with the orderer endpoint
+→private key to use for mutual TLS communication with the orderer endpoint

---logging-level string

-Default logging level and overrides, see

-→core.yaml for full syntax

 -o, --orderer string

 Ordering service endpoint

+--ordererTLSHostnameOverride string

---ordererTLSHostnameOverride string The hostname override to use when
+The hostname override to use when

 →validating the TLS connection to the orderer.

---t1s
+--tls

-Use TLS when communicating with the
+Use TLS when communicating with the...

 →orderer endpoint

 '''